snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 ---
 layout: post
 title-short: Snowplow 109 Lambaesis
-title: "Snowplow R109 Lambaesis real-time pipeline maintenance"
+title: "Snowplow R109 Lambaesis real-time pipeline upgrade"
 tags: [snowplow, real-time, collector]
 author: Ben
 category: Releases
-permalink: /blog/2018/08/01/snowplow-r109-lambaesis-real-time-pipeline-maintenance/
+permalink: /blog/2018/08/01/snowplow-r109-lambaesis-real-time-pipeline-upgrade/
 ---

 We are pleased to announce the release of [Snowplow 109 Lambaesis][snowplow-release], named after [the archeological site in north-eastern Algeria][lambaesis].
 This release focuses on upgrading the AWS real-time pipeline components, although it also updates EmrEtlRunner for batch pipeline customers.

-This release is one of the most community-driven release in the history of Snowplow.
+This release is one of the most community-driven releases in the history of Snowplow Analytics.
 As such, we would like to give a huge shout-out to each of the contributors who made it possible:

 - [Kevin Irwin][userkci] and [Rick Bolkey][rbolkey] from [OneSpot][onespot]